Road Safety – Florida’s Move-Over Law

 The DHSMV does its best to educate drivers about the law, but many people continue to ignore it.

-The Move-Over Law went into effect in 2002.
+The Move Over Law went into effect in 2002.
 Many older motorists received their licenses prior to the law’s passing and genuinely do not know of its existence.

-Current DHSMV handbooks have educational information about the Move-Over Law, but drivers prior to 2002 didn’t have these educational materials while learning to drive.
+Current DHSMV handbooks have educational information about the Move Over Law, but drivers prior to 2002 didn’t have these educational materials while learning to drive.

-The leading cause of law enforcement officer deaths in Florida in 2017 was traffic-related fatalities, many of which occurred because drivers didn’t comply with the move-over law.
-It cannot be emphasized enough as to how important is it to keep roadside workers safe.
+The leading cause of law enforcement officer deaths in Florida in 2017 was traffic-related fatalities, many of which occurred because drivers didn’t comply with the Move Over law.
+It cannot be emphasized enough as to how important it is to keep roadside workers safe.

 Oftentimes law enforcement and public service workers cannot be easily seen from the road, especially in poor weather conditions or during the night.
 Working on the side of busy roads is a huge safety hazard, one that’s easily mitigated when drivers slow down.